 Sidecut radius is the radius your board would create if the edge was extended out into a complete circle.
 Smaller numbers in the sidecut radius indicate a smaller circle.
 Imagine a smaller circle vs. a larger circle and laying your snowboard on edge to turn around that circle.

 The waist width is the length of the snowboard at its most narrow point.
 It is typically measured in millimeters.
-Narrow waist widths can be rolled from edge to edge faster than wider snowboards.
-Snowboards are designed to be ridden with your toes and heels very close to the edge of the board so that you can apply pressure to roll the snowboard from edge to edge.
+Narrow waist widths can be rolled from edge to edge faster and easier than wider snowboards.
+Snowboards are designed to be ridden with your toes and heels very close to the edge of the board so you can apply pressure to roll the snowboard from edge to edge.

 Rocker in the tip and tail of your snowboard makes it easier to turn.
 Sometimes it is referred to as catch-free rocker because there is less of the snowboard edge to catch as you turn the board.

 Waist width, sidecut radius, and rocker are listed on the size/spec charts for each snowboard on their respective product detail pages.